Job goes away, production stays

 I would say, about this fertile debate:

-Jobs may even end ("jobs changing" seems to me like that euphemism of a mother saying to a pregnant daughter: "childbirth doesn't hurt at all").
+Jobs may even end ("jobs changing" seems like that euphemism of a mother saying to a pregnant daughter: "childbirth doesn't hurt at all").

 The difference is not in the finitude of the job.